Fort Matanzas National Monument

 Learn about the historic events that led to the Fort Matanzas construction.

 Like many locals and tourists, on the weekends I usually head to A1A and the beaches for my entertainment.
 This last weekend wasn't about getting a tan or watching my husband surf.
 My destination was Fort Matanzas, the fort that held the southern end of St. Augustine safe from the British.
 It's just north of the Matanzas Inlet, so after a 20-minute ride from downtown you're there.
 I feel like almost anyone who visits St. Augustine knows about the Castillo de San Marcos, the big fort on the bayfront.
-Few visitors realize that there are two historic Spanish forts in town, and Fort Matanzas is also open for tours.
+Few visitors realize that there is a second historic Spanish fort in town—and Fort Matanzas is open for tours, too.

-There is a visitor center that offers information and a boarding pass for the boat which will take you to the Fort.
+There is a visitor center that offers information and a boarding pass for the boat which will take you to Fort Matanzas.
 You will be delighted to learn the tour is free!
 The ferry can only take 36 guests at a time and the boat fills up quickly on a nice day.
-I wanted to get there early to be sure there'd be room on the next boat ride across the water - I recommend you do the same.
+I wanted to get there early to be sure there would be room on the next boat ride across the water - I recommend you do the same.

 The ferry ride over to Fort Matanzas.

 The boat driver is also a knowledgeable tour guide.
-I have lived in St. Augustine for almost ten years and still learned new things.
-The little ride across the water only took about ten minutes before we moored at the island Fort Matanzas was built on.
+I have lived in St. Augustine for almost 10 years and still learned new things.
+The little ride across the water only took about 10 minutes before we moored at the island Fort Matanzas was built on.

 Coming up the ladder to the observation deck.